 - Other symptoms of COVID-19 are improving*

-*Loss of taste and smell may persist for weeks or months after recovery and need not delay the end of isolation.
+*Loss of taste and smell may persist for weeks or months after recovery and need not delay the end of isolation

-For Employees Who are Traveling for Personal Reasons:
+For Employees Who are Traveling

 As soon as possible, employees should notify their supervisor of any plans to travel in or outside the United States.
 The PADOH and CDC websites listed below provide proper protocols to follow when returning home.
 Based on PADOH guidelines, if a period of self-quarantine is recommended, a supervisor may require the employee to work remotely or use their own leave to cover this period of recommended quarantine; each case will be evaluated individually, based on job responsibilities.
 Plans to work remotely should be approved before the employee’s travel.